-The proposed nursery is situated within a block which consists of several land uses including commercial space, potential bookable community space and a village green.
+The proposed nursery is situated within a block which consists of several land uses including commercial space, village hall and a village green.
 This block is defined by 4 roads which create a ring around it in an elongated rectangular shape.
 The roads to the south east, south and south west of the block are 6.1m carriageways and the remaining routes around the block, north west, north and north east are 5.5m wide.
 None of these roads are cul-de-sacs therefore the proposal meets with this policy criteria.

-- 3 Within a radius of 250m from an existing private nursery. - 7.65 There are no other nurseries within 250m of this location so the proposed nursery is consistent with this criterion. - 7.66 Lastly, the Policy confirms that in general proposals that provide for more than 50 full time places (or equivalent) will not be supported.
-The nursery proposal is for 50 children and meets with this criterion. - 7.67 Should this come forward as the end use for the Class 10 unit on site, the application is capable of providing a private day nursery on the site of the proposed Class 10 use that is in accordance with the requirements of this Policy.
+3 Within a radius of 250m from an existing private nursery.

+There are no other nurseries within 250m of this location so the proposed nursery is consistent with this criterion.

+- 7.66 Lastly, the Policy confirms that in general proposals that provide for more than 50 full time places (or equivalent) will not be supported.
+The nursery proposal is for 50 children and meets with this criterion. - 7.67 Should this come forward as the end use for the Class 10 unit on site, the application is capable of providing a private day nursery on the site of the proposed Class 10 use that is in accordance with the requirements of this Policy. - 7.68 The proposal satisfies the requirements of Policy 18.